alvaro20dam/academic-website/content/authors/admin/_index.md

 title: 吳健雄
 ---

 Alvaro Gonzalez is a professor (of artificial ignorance) at the Standard AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}